fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## How do I downgrade from Fleet Premium to Fleet Free?

+If you'd like to renew your Fleet Premium license key, please contact us [here](https://fleetdm.com/company/contact).

 How to downgrade from Fleet Premium to Fleet Free:

 First, back up your users and update all team-level users to global users: